-chicken fry biryani recipe – one of the unique & delicious biryani made in andhra restaurant style.
+Chicken fry biryani recipe – one of the unique & delicious biryani made in andhra restaurant style.
 Hot & spicy tender chicken is layered in a unique flavored dum cooked biryani.
 To make this special biryani, chicken fry or vepudu is prepared separately and then layered with already dum cooked plain but spicy biryani.
 One can find this delicious dish in few Andhra restaurants in Singapore.

 The first part of this recipe, i.e making chicken fry or vepudu is already on the blog but to serve it with plain rice.
 I am sharing in detail here how to make it for this chicken fry biryani.
 Chicken is stir fried here and not deep fried.

-how to make chicken fry biryani
+Preparation for chicken fry biryani

 1. Firstly, powder 2 tbsp coriander seeds, half tsp cumin, 4 green cardamoms, 2 one inch cinnamon sticks, 4 to 6 cloves and ¼ tsp saunf to a fine powder.
 Set this aside.
 You can also use a good ready made masala powder.

 2. To the same jar, add 12 to 15 cashews and make a fine powder.
 Set this aside as well separately.
 There is no substitute to this.

 3. Pulse 1 heaped cup cubed onions in a blender to a coarse texture. (not a smooth paste).
 Set this aside.